-Qnw- Sand and Gravel (Noah Creek Formation) More than three meters (10 feet) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel.
-In places mantled with one to three meters of fine to medium, well sorted sand derived from wind reworking of the alluvium.
+Qnw - Sand and Gravel (Noah Creek Formation) - 3 m (10 ft) to more than 20 m (66 ft) of yellowish brown to gray, poorly to well-sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel.
+In places mantled with 1 to 3 m (3-10 ft) of fine to medium, well sorted sand derived from wind reworking of the alluvium.
 This unit encompasses deposits that accumulated in stream valleys during the Wisconsin Episode.